leomeyer/Arducom/src/slave/hello-world/README.md

 ![Raspberry Pi - USB - Arduino Uno](../../../doc/Raspberry-USB-Arduino.png)

+Of course, you can also use a PC or laptop instead of a Raspberry Pi.

 For additional features, use a data logging shield such as this:

 ![Keyes Data Logging Shield](../../../doc/Keyes-Data-Logging-Shield.png)